maurinem01/Classroom-Manager/README.md

 Here is a [video demonstration](Demo.mkv) of how the program works.

+## Demo
+Click [here](https://github.com/maurinem01/Classroom-Manager/tree/demo) to try out a demo version of this program.

 ## Updates
 This section covers updates made to the project.